CONTACT: Stephen Chun, SFCTA; (415) 522-4816 office; (415)-306-4509 mobile, stephen.chun@sfcta.org

 About the San Francisco County Transportation Authority (sfcta.org)

 The San Francisco County Transportation Authority’s mission is to make travel safer, healthier, and easier for all.
 We plan, fund, and deliver local and regional projects to improve travel choices for residents, commuters, and visitors throughout the city.
 The Transportation Authority Board consists of the 11 members of the San Francisco Board of Supervisors, who act as Transportation Authority Board Members.
-Board Member Rafael Mandelman is Chair of the Board.
-Tilly Chang is the Transportation Authority’s Executive Director.
+Board Member Rafael Mandelman serves as Chair of the Transportation Authority and Tilly Chang is the Transportation Authority’s Executive Director.